 It never occurred to me that one could use a rotary tool like this for calluses or lumps on the foot.
 I suffered from a lump that would build up on the ball of my foot.
 I wondered if I was wearing shoes that somehow contributed to this.
 After switching shoes a number of times, I finally settled on clogs as the only tolerable footwear.

 Finally, I booked an appointment with a foot doctor.
 He seemed uninterested in my whining about the painful lump on the bottom of my foot.
 I'm sure he sees severe foot problems with his diabetic patients, so mine seemed minor.
 He instructed his assistant to reduce the lump with a tool.

-She told me that it was a rotary tool and that in future if I had one at home, to just use that.
+His assistant told me that it was a rotary tool and that if I had one at home, to just use that.
 Luckily my husband keeps a well-stocked workshop in the garage.
 Anytime I feel that lump starting to develop, I get out the Dremel.

 It's great for removing calluses on the heel or bottom of the feet too.

 I found that my mother had the exact same problem with her feet and the lump.
 Must be the way we walk.
 Anyway, I sanded her lump on each foot and she had relief from the pain that it was causing her.

 - Place your foot on the opposite knee or on a footstool

 - Move the rotary tool across the area of the foot needing sanding

 - Check frequently with your finger to see if the area being sanded is getting hot

 There are a gazillion ways one can use these rotary tools.
 I'm glad they work for the one purpose I need, but my husband finds them ever so useful with his many projects.